Isle of Man Airport

 Isle of Man Airport (Manx: Purt Aer Vannin, also known as Ronaldsway Airport) (IATA: IOM, ICAO: EGNS) is the main civilian airport on the Isle of Man.
 It is located in the south of the island at Ronaldsway near Castletown, 6 NM southwest of Douglas, the island's capital.
 Along with the Isle of Man Sea Terminal, it is one of the two main gateways to the island.
-The airport has scheduled services to the United Kingdom and the Republic of Ireland.
+The airport has scheduled services to the United Kingdom and Ireland.

 History

 Early years

 Ronaldsway was first used as an airfield in 1928 with passenger services to the UK starting in 1933, operated by Blackpool and West Coast Air Services (later West Coast Air Services).
 Further services were established by Aer Lingus and Railway Air Services (RAS) from 1934.
 From 1937 RAS operations from Ronaldsway to the UK were transferred to Isle of Man Air Services.
 In a 1936 expansion of the Ronaldsway Airport, workers discovered a mass grave believed to hold the remains of soldiers who died during the Battle of Ronaldsway in 1275.